MEMORIES

 To play on swings and other things,

-Not worrying what each day may bring,
+Not worrying what each day may bring.

-To smell fresh cold air.
+To smell and taste fresh cold air.

-To feel the sting of rain upon my face,
+To feel the sting of rain upon my face.

-These are memories that cannot be replaced.
+These are memories that I love,

 Cold paraffin heated winter snowy nights,

-Waiting for icicles to form kid's forgotten treat's,
+Waiting for icicles to form, Kid's forgotten treat's.

-To toboggan down slopping hills with candlewax and soap,
+To toboggan down slopping hills,

 To feel snowdrops fall upon your tongue,